The iOS 12.1 release date is today, and that's going to bring you new features like Group FaceTime, more than 70 new emoji, and eSIM support.

 Fourth, the iOS 12.1 release notes indicate that you're in for some bug fixes.
 That's very good news if you're experiencing problems.
 Apple's updates usually remedy the issue, however, you may have to wait until iOS 12.2 in order to fix the iPhone XS and XS Max charging issues.

 Fifth, although not a feature, the iOS 12.1 code references 'iPad2018fall' and that's interesting to us.
-We're likely to see the iPad Pro 2018 launch in October.
+We're likely to see the iPad Pro 2018 launch.
 New iPad Pro rumors point to a bezel-reduced iPad, one with a TrueDepth camera for Face ID and Memoji.
 There are plenty of hints in iOS 12.1 that Animoji and Memoji are going to be supersized on Apple's tablet soon.

 The top iOS 12 features